Haga clic aquí para español (Traductor de Google)

 Registration Form

-MVPS believes that music should be available to every child, regardless of that child's current family resources.
-Our scholarships are funded by generous donations from Gerald and Margery Koll, major supporters of the Mid-Valley Prelude Sinfonia and music in general, and by many other individuals who believe in the power of music for children.
-The scholarship provides a 50% discount on tuition and rental fees for the school year September-August, including the summer session.
+We believe that music should be available to every child, regardless of that child's current family resources.
+Our scholarships are funded by generous donations from Gerald and Margery Koll, major supporters of Albany Youth Orchestra and music education, and by many other individuals who believe in the power of music for children.
+The standard scholarship provides a 50% discount on tuition and rental fees, and extended scholarships may be available for those with greater financial need.
+The scholarship applies for the current school year September-August, including the summer session.
 Scholarships are awarded to those demonstrating financial need and a motivation to learn.

 How do I get my instrument?
 Or return/exchange my current one?